Excerpt from the Short Story - Zeke's Fight

 But, like a sledgehammer to his gut, he remembered his mom’s face at the meeting with the principal.
 She had looked so lost and sad at the news of Zeke’s fight.
 He didn’t want to put that look on her face again.

-“So I’ll just make sure Tristan won’t talk,” he decided.
+“So I’ll just make sure Tristan won’t talk,” he decided with a smirk.

 Then Zeke was distracted from his planning when the cute, Italian girl from class walked into the library.
 She had curly hair, a sweet personality, and a killer smile.
 He had wondered many times what it would be like to see someone smile like that for him.